Making Better Decisions Before the Trek Begins

 The interaction ends with alignment.

-The traveler acknowledges the plan and understands the conditions under which it will change.
+The traveller acknowledges the plan and understands the conditions under which it will change.

 This turns a vague agreement into a shared understanding of how decisions will be made on the trail.